GeomarPerales/RPisco/README.md

 ## 1. Overview

-RPisco is a package with tools for manipulate PISCO (SENAMHI, Peru) data.
-PISCO is Peruvian Interpolated Data of the Senamhi’s Climatological and Hydrologycal Observations.
-RPisco have functions for values extraction of an and various stations, monthly and annual values sum, monthly and annual values average.
+RPisco is a package with tools for manipulating PISCO climatic databases from SENAMHI (Peru).
+PISCO stands for Peruvian Interpolated Data of SENAMHI’s Climatological and Hydrological Observations.
+RPisco provides functions for extracting values from single or multiple stations, summing monthly and annual values, and calculating monthly and annual averages.

 ## 2. Installation